preetham006/Image-upscaling-using-Generative-Adversarial-Network/README.md

 ## Contact

-For questions or suggestions, please open an issue on the [GitHub repository](https://github.com/preetham006/Image-upscaling-using-Generative-Adversarial-Network) or contact the maintainer at [your-email@example.com].
+For questions or suggestions, please open an issue on the [GitHub repository](https://github.com/preetham006/Image-upscaling-using-Generative-Adversarial-Network) or contact the maintainer at
+[Mail : preethamkarthik7386@gmail.com].